Skip to main content

 What can be done to stop overfishing?

-Considering the monumental scope of the global overfishing problem, it’s no wonder that World Wildlife Fund is on the forefront of innovative, collaborative solutions.
+Considering the monumental scope of the global overfishing problem, it’s no wonder that WWF is at the forefront of innovative, collaborative solutions.
 WWF helped establish the Marine Stewardship Council, an easy way to identify which fish are responsibly harvested.
 We are preserving and expanding protected marine areas and collaborating with governments to crack down on illegal fishing.
 WWF even works in local communities to ensure that those who depend on fish will have a steady food supply long term.
-With the help of industry leaders, scientists, and fishers we’re also finding new, practical ways of reducing bycatch.
+With the help of industry leaders, scientists, and fishers, we’re also finding new, practical ways of reducing bycatch.

 Author: Lorin Hancock